karimarttila/clojure/clj-ring-cljs-reagent-demo/simple-frontend/README.md

 ### Login Page

-The most important exercise of the login page was to figure out how to create the [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token) after successful login, pass it to SPA, store the token in SPA session and use it with communication with the backend.
+The most important exercise of the login page was to figure out how to create the [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token) after successful login, pass it to the SPA, store the token in the SPA session and use it with communication with the backend.

 The lessons learned:

 - **Creating JSON Web Token in the backend**: The user credentials (email address as username and password) need to be validated against the user database.
 If credentials are good we create a JSON Web Token.
 I have used the Clojure [buddy](https://github.com/funcool/buddy) library to create the JSON Web Token.
 See also the longer description in the [Simple Server README.md](../simple-server/README.md).
 - **React components**.
-I realized that I can reuse the input msg-field components used in the sign-in page, so I refactored them to namespace simplefrontend.components and use them as react components the same way in the sign-in and login pages.
+I realized that I can reuse the input and msg-field components used in the sign-in page, so I refactored them to the namespace simplefrontend.components and used them as react components the same way in the sign-in and login pages.
 - **Storing JSON Web Token in SPA**.
-The JSON Web Token is then passed to the SPA which stores it to application data as simplefrontend.core/app-state (r/atom) and redirects user to Product groups page.
+The JSON Web Token is then passed to the SPA which stores it to the application data as simplefrontend.core/app-state (r/atom) and redirects user to Product groups page.

 Some example screenshots of the page: